webrecorder/browsertrix-crawler/README.md

 docker run -v $PWD/crawls:/crawls/ -it webrecorder/browsertrix-crawler crawl --profile /crawls/profiles/profile.tar.gz --url https://twitter.com/ --generateWACZ --collection test-with-profile
 ```

+Profiles can also be loaded from an http/https URL, eg. `--profile https://example.com/path/to/profile.tar.gz`

 ## Published Releases / Production Use

 When using Browsertrix Crawler in production, it is recommended to use a specific, published version of the image, eg. `webrecorder/browsertrix-crawler:[VERSION]` instead of `webrecorder/browsertrix-crawler` where `[VERSION]` corresponds to one of the published release tag.